 Hearing the explosion he looked back to see the bunker shattered and in flames and as far as he was concerned no one could have survived the devastation.

-Erich Fellgeibel had only been partially successful in initiating the communications blackout and some lines of contact from the Wolf’s Lair to Berlin were still open and they had earlier received a panic-stricken phone call from him during which he told them:
+Erich Fellgeibel had only been partially successful in initiating a blackout and some lines of communication from the Wolf’s Lair to Berlin were still open and they had earlier received a panic-stricken phone call from him during which he told them: